ToolVS

 You need multiple project views, automations, and custom fields.
 Best for marketing teams, product teams, and growing companies that need structured workflows.

 You want dead-simple project management without complexity.
-Great for remote teams that want built-in messaging, large teams that benefit from flat-rate pricing, and companies that hate training sessions.
+Great for remote teams wanting built-in messaging, large teams benefiting from flat-rate pricing, and companies that hate training sessions.

-You need software dev tracking (use Linear/Jira) or heavy CRM features (use Monday.com Sales CRM).
+You need software dev tracking (use Linear or Jira) or heavy CRM features (use Monday.com Sales CRM).

 Frequently Asked Questions